 IFRS 16 - Leases, was issued in January 2016 with the objective to recognize all leases on the balance sheet.
 IFRS 16 requires lessees to recognize a "right of use" asset and a lease liability calculated using a prescribed methodology.
 The mandatory effective date of IFRS 16 is for annual periods beginning on or after January 1, 2019.
-With the lease expiring in April 2020, the Company anticipates the standard will have no significant impact on its financial statements.
-The new policy will be applied to any new leases that the Company enters into if it is not subject to recognition exemptions.
+The Company has entered into a new lease commencing August, 1, 2020 and terminating August 31, 2021.
+Due to the short-term nature of the lease, the Company anticipates the standard will have no significant impact on its financial statements.
+The new policy will be applied to any new leases that the Company enters that are not subject to recognition exemptions.